jmprieur/msal-dotnet-helper/README.md

 ##### Properties
 - `Scopes` is used to add or remove permissions scopes to get consent to call an API
 - `User` is the signed-in user
+- `Options` enables you to specify configuration options (for the moment the location of the token cache)

 ##### Authenticating an HttpClient or and HttpRequest to call a protected API